Annie Chapman: Conclusion

-The inquest into Chapman's murder lasted five days, with the final day of hearings being adjourned until 26 September.
-No further witnesses testified on this date, although coroner Baxter informed the jury: "I have no doubt that if the perpetrator of this foul murder is eventually discovered, our efforts will not have been useless."
+The inquest into Chapman's murder lasted five days, with the final session adjourned until 26 September.
+No further witnesses were called on that date, although coroner Baxter told the jury: "I have no doubt that if the perpetrator of this foul murder is eventually discovered, our efforts will not have been useless."

-Following a short deliberation, the jury, having been instructed to consider precisely how, when, and by what means Chapman came about her death, returned a verdict of wilful murder against a person or persons unknown.
+After a brief deliberation, the jury – having been instructed to consider precisely how, when, and by what means Chapman met her death – returned a verdict of wilful murder against a person or persons unknown.

 Investigation

 On 15 September, Chief Inspector Donald Swanson of Scotland Yard was placed in overall command of the investigation into Chapman's murder.
 Swanson later reported that an "immediate and searching enquiry was made at all common lodging-houses to ascertain if anyone had entered [their premises] on the morning with blood on his hands or clothes, or under any suspicious circumstances".